International Education MEd – Program of Study

 | EDUC 630 | Master's Seminar in International Education (offered each Spring)- Understanding Research in International Contexts | 3 |

-Required Courses (for students entering September 2025+)
+Required Courses (*for online students entering September 2025+)

 | Courses | Descriptions | Credits |